 The rules apply to residential strata, community and company title schemes consisting of three or more dwellings, retirement villages, and caravan parks with long term residents.

 The person responsible for organising the pest treatment must make sure that residents are given at least five working days notice.
 Notice of the treatment can be given in person, by fax, by email or telephone, by post, in letterboxes, under doors or by placing it on common notice boards and near the main building entrance.

 Full details, fact sheets and blank notice forms are available from the NSW Office of Environment and Heritage on 13 15 55 or at www.environment.nsw.gov.au.

-If a strata scheme has a swimming pool on the premises it is the responsibility of the owners corporation to ensure that the pool is fenced and meets pool fencing requirements.
-Please visit the Pool fencing requirements page on the Fair Trading website for further information.
+Drowning is a leading cause of preventable death in children under 5 years of age.
+If a strata scheme has a swimming pool or spa pool on the premises it is the responsibility of the owners corporation to ensure that the pool is fenced and meets pool fencing requirements.
+Please visit the pool safety checklists page on the swimming pool register website for further information.

 Get a free copy of Adobe Acrobat Reader so you can access PDF versions of our information.